Maeda Matsu

-Maeda Matsu (前田まつ), also known as Omatsu no Kata (お松の方) (1547–1617), was a Japanese noble lady and aristocrat of the 16th century.
+Maeda Matsu (前田まつ), also known as Omatsu no Kata (お松の方) (1547–1617), was a Japanese noblewoman and aristocrat of the 16th century.
 She was the wife of Maeda Toshiie, who founded the Kaga Domain.
 Matsu had a reputation for intelligence; she was skilled at both literary and martial arts, she fought alongside her clan.
 Known for her fierce determination, Matsu was vitally important to the success of the Maeda clan, being at the forefront of many political and diplomatic issues.
 She was eternalized for saving the Maeda clan from Tokugawa Ieyasu in Battle of Sekigahara and Siege of Osaka.

 Early life

 Matsu has unknown origins, but speculation identifies her as the daughter of Shinohara Kazue, one of Oda Nobuhide's chief archers.
 Her mother was probably Maeda Toshiie's aunt, which means that she was born as Toshiie's cousin.
-Kazue died when Matsu was still a child, so his mother, to prevent his family from falling into poverty, married Takahata Naokichi, a retainer of the Maeda clan.
+Kazue died when Matsu was still a child, so his mother, to prevent her family from falling into poverty, married Takahata Naokichi, a retainer of the Maeda clan.
 These speculations are present in Hayashi-uji Nichikai Tsunenobu, written by Hayashi Tsunenobu, however, the veracity of the information about the early life of Maeda Matsu is quite questioned, due to the negative relationship that Tsunenobu had with the Oda clan.

-Another speculation observed in Kagahan Shiryō notes that his father was an unidentified member of the Shinohara clan.
+Another speculation observed in Kagahan Shiryō notes that her father was an unidentified member of the Shinohara clan.
 It was also argued that she was the daughter of Shinohara Chikuami, who may or may not have family ties with the Maeda family.